This story is about bullying in school.

 “When I was your age, my little Sara,” Dad began to explain, “I was a very shy child who hated going to school!
 Not because I did not like to learn—in fact, I loved learning new things—but it was just that I did not have friends, and the rest of the children mocked me because I was very quiet.”

-“O poor Daddy” said Sara giving him kisses on the cheek.
+“Oh, poor Daddy!” said Sara giving him kisses on the cheek.

-“I was a very lonely child,” Dad said “until one day a new child came to school.
-Everyone talked about him because he was a foreigner and said that his hair was like the colour of a carrot.
+“I was a very lonely child,” Dad said, “until one day a new child came to school.
+Everyone talked about him because he was a foreigner and said that his hair had the colour of a carrot.
 In addition, he played football in the team where most of the important children in the city played, so everyone was eager to meet that kid.”